 What has changed?

 Habimana: “What is still challenging at the moment is access to water.
-It is sometimes difficult for us to have enough water in the house, but I always tell children, when they come back from the spring, to check if there is water in the handwashing device.
-But with the construction of the tap stands and the adduction works in Kabaya that is underway, we hope to have water within 30 meters of the house soon.
+It is sometimes difficult for us to have enough water in the house, but I always tell my children, when they come back from the spring, to check if there is water in the handwashing device.
+But with the construction of the tap stands and the adduction work in Kabaya that is underway, we hope to have water within 30 meters of the house soon.
 It will improve the hygiene conditions of our family when the water begins to flow! “

 Since 2014, the Sustainable WASH In Fragile Contexts (SWIFT) Consortium has been working to provide access to water and sanitation and to encourage the adoption of basic hygiene practices in the Democratic Republic of Congo (DRC) and in Kenya.